Executive Vice President (EVP) of Worldwide Operations Salary

 Popular Skills for Executive Vice President (EVP) of Worldwide Operations

-Survey results imply that Executive VPs of Worldwide Operations put a diverse skill set to use.
-Most notably, facility with Strategic Planning, Project Management, and Operations Management are correlated to pay that is significantly above average, leading to increases of 55 percent, 5 percent, and 4 percent, respectively.
+Executive VPs of Worldwide Operations generally report applying a varied skill set to their work.
+Most notably, facility with Strategic Planning, Project Management, and Operations Management are correlated to pay that is significantly above average, leading to increases of 54 percent, 5 percent, and 3 percent, respectively.
 Skills that pay less than market rate include Microsoft Office and IT Management.
-For most people, competency in Operations Management indicates knowledge of Business Development.
+Those proficient in Operations Management are, more often than not, also skilled in Business Development.

 Pay by Experience Level for Executive Vice President (EVP) of Worldwide Operations